studio-thgie/jache.re/notes/Miso.md

 The dry ingredients, soy beans and barley

 ### Making barley koji

+1. Barley cooked and added to a container that keeps the warmth and some of the humidity
+2. A mix of roasted rice flour and koji spores for better dispersement
+3. The koji container on a heating element keeping it slightly warm

 ![](assets/photo_5965095312672537199_y.jpg)
-Barley cooked and added to a container that keeps the warmth and some of the humidity

 ![](assets/photo_5965095312672537200_y.jpg)
-A mix of roasted rice flour and koji spores for better dispersement

 ![](assets/photo_5965095312672537201_y.jpg)
-The koji container on a heating element keeping it slightly warm

 ![](assets/photo_5965095312672537202_y.jpg)
-The mushroom is growing
+The koji is growing

 ### Mixing soy beans and barley koji
 ![](assets/IMG_7879.mp4)